4 Time-to-event endpoints

 4.2.2 Plot output

-The following figure shows output from the ‘Plot’ tab demonstrating a plot of the approximate observed hazard ratio required to cross each study bound.
+Figure 4.16 shows output from the “Plot” tab demonstrating a plot of the approximate observed hazard ratio required to cross each study bound.
 Note that you should be able to copy plots from the web browser into a document; resizing the browser window can help to format the plot output as you wish.
 Exact observed values required to cross any bound may vary somewhat.
 Note that the x-axis has number of events rather than sample size for time-to-event designs.
 That is, analyses are generally planned when a pre-specified number of events are available for analysis.
-Cases where the actual number of events observed vary from the plan will be dealt with in a future version of the web interface; for now, Chapter 8 shows how to deal with this using the R programming interface to gsDesign.

-For the specified design, you see that an observed hazard ratio of approximately 1.2 or greater would be sufficient to cross the lower (futility) bound.
-That is, if the rate of event accumulation in the experimental group is approximately 20% faster (worse), the trial could be stopped for futility at the first interim analysis of 57 endpoint events.
-On the other hand, a hazard ratio of 0.37 or lower at the first interim, indicating about a 63% lower rate of endpoint accumulation in the experimental group compared to control, would be sufficient to cross the first interim efficacy bound and allow the study to be stopped for efficacy.
+For the specified design, you see that an observed hazard ratio of approximately 1 or greater would be sufficient to cross the lower (futility) bound at the first interim.
+That is, if the rate of event accumulation in the experimental group is faster (worse), the trial could be stopped for futility at the first interim analysis of 122 endpoint events.
+On the other hand, a hazard ratio of 0.52 or lower at the first interim, indicating about a 48% lower rate of endpoint accumulation in the experimental group compared to control, would be sufficient to cross the first interim efficacy bound and allow the study to be stopped for efficacy.
 This plot is important to evaluate whether the properties of bounds are appropriate for your study.
-In Chapter 7 on spending functions, we will show how the bounds can be changed to match your requirements.
+In Chapter 8 on spending functions, we will show how the bounds can be changed to match your requirements.

-Other plots look very much as before with the exception that sample size is replace with number of events in all plots displaying sample sizes.
+Other plots look very much as before with the exception that sample size is replaced with number of events in all plots displaying sample sizes.

 4.2.3 Text output